kubermatic/docs/content/kubermatic/master/tutorials-howtos/external-clusters/aks/_index.en.md

 Delete operation is not allowed for imported clusters
 {{% /notice %}}

-Delete cluster allows to delete the cluster from the Provider.
+Delete cluster operation allows to delete the cluster from the Provider.
 Click on the `Delete` button.

 ![Delete Cluster](/img/kubermatic/master/tutorials/external_clusters/eks_disconnect_button.png
  "Delete Cluster")